junqiuzhang/vue-virtualized/README.md

-# vue-window
+# vue-virtualized

-vue-window is a virtual rendering library like react-window
+vue-virtualized is a virtual rendering library like react-window